-Pavel’s StrongFirst Bodyweight Instructor Certification is coming to New York City on December 7-8th 2013.
+The StrongFirst Bodyweight Instructor Certification is likely coming to a city near you soon.
 Now, if you are like me you may be thinking what is the big deal about Bodyweight Certifications?
-I mean really… I have grown up in a traditional martial arts school and have been doing bodyweight work my whole life… what is the point of going somewhere to learn how to do pushups and pull-ups, etc.?
+I mean really, I have grown up in a traditional martial arts school and have been doing bodyweight work my whole life, so what is the point of going somewhere to learn how to do push-ups and pull-ups?

-Oh but how wrong I was!
-What I found was that the SFB is not your typical calisthenics course where eeking out more shaking reps than the last time was the end all-be all goal to self-improvement.
-No, what is delivered is a system of knowledge that allows the user to get a powerlifting type of strength practice anywhere, anytime, with little or no gear… as the description says on the StrongFirst webpage, “In Case Civilization is Temporary™.”
+How wrong I was!
+What I found was that the SFB is not your typical calisthenics course where eking out more shaking reps than the last time was the end all-be all goal to self-improvement.
+No, what is delivered is a system of knowledge that allows the user to get a powerlifting type of strength practice anywhere, anytime, with little or no gear.
+As the description says on the StrongFirst webpage, “In Case Civilization is Temporary.”

 Case in point, I travel all the time teaching workshops and certifications so it is not always easy to stick to a strict kettlebell pressing program.
-Hard to travel fast and light with a kettlebell.
-Therefore, the solution for me during one particular busy section of the year was to do handstand pushups.
+It’s hard to travel fast and light with a kettlebell.
+Therefore, the solution for me during one particular busy section of the year was to do handstand push-ups.
 I simply did Pavel’s Rite of Passage from Enter the Kettlebell.

 The Rite of Passage program, in case you are not familiar with it, is a surefire way to systematically work your way up to a strict military press using a kettlebell around half of your bodyweight.
 The student practices pressing a bell using ladders starting with 3 ladders of 3: (1-2-3) (1-2-3) (1-2-3) and gradually over time works himself up to 5 ladders of 5.

-Well what I did was substitute handstand pushups for the kettlebell presses and followed the same program.
-What David Whitley laughingly calls “Enter the Handstand Pushups.”
-The whole time I did this… about six weeks, I never touched a kettlebell and in the back of my mind, I was concerned that I would lose the starting strength of my kettlebell press.
+Well, what I did was substitute handstand push-ups for the kettlebell presses and followed the same program.
+What David Whitley laughingly calls “Enter the Handstand Push-ups.”
+The whole time I did this, about six weeks, I never touched a kettlebell and in the back of my mind, I was concerned I would lose the starting strength of my kettlebell press.

-The reason for this fear is when you think of a handstand pushup… you are really only going through the top two thirds of the motion compared to a kettlebell press, because you are only able to lower yourself to the top of your head during the handstand pushup.
-Where the kettlebell press starts from the rack and travels all the way to lockout, the concentric phase of the handstand pushup starts at the top of your head and goes to lock out… a much shorter or partial movement.
+The reason for this fear is when you think of a handstand push-up, you are really only going through the top two thirds of the motion compared to a kettlebell press, because you are only able to lower yourself to the top of your head.
+Where the kettlebell press starts from the rack and travels all the way to lockout, the concentric phase of the handstand push-up starts at the top of your head and goes to lockout—a much shorter or partial movement.
 I thought I was really going to have to spend some time with a kettlebell to makeup for lost ground.

-When I finished the six weeks and was finally able to test the press I grabbed a 44kg and accidentally pressed it 8 times… best before was only 4 hard reps.
+When I finished the six weeks and was finally able to test the press, I grabbed a 44kg and accidentally pressed it eight times—my best before was only four hard reps.
 Therefore, in a little over six weeks I doubled my kettlebell press without touching a kettlebell.

-Therefore, to recap, the core bodyweight moves are just the vehicle that we are using to teach the system and the system is were the gold is hidden.
+Therefore, to recap: the core bodyweight moves are just the vehicle we are using to teach the system and the system is were the gold is hidden.

 Here are my top reasons:

-- Lastly challenge yourself to become a PERFECT STRONGFIRST INSTRUCTOR!
+- Lastly challenge yourself to become a perfect StrongFirst instructor.
 What does that mean?
-When I was coming up through the ranks in my Martial Arts study, my Grandmaster told us that to become a PERFECT Master one must be well versed in three martial arts… my system is Korean, so Taekwondo for punching and kicking, Hapkido for throws, takedowns and locks, and Kumdo (Korea form of Fencing) for weapons training.
+When I was coming up through the ranks in my martial arts study, my grandmaster told us that to become a perfect master one must be well versed in three martial arts.
+My system is Korean, so Taekwondo for punching and kicking; Hapkido for throws, takedowns, and locks; and Kumdo (a Korean form of fencing) for weapons training.
 Only then do you have the complete system, the whole story.